Updated July 27, 2023

 |Purpose||It is a terminable profit-seeking venture.||It is a continuing profit-seeking enterprise.|

-Joint Venture vs Partnership are the forms of business, but they are the two different entities, which differ from each other as mentioned above and these two terms come into pictures when an individual or business needs an additional fund or technical expertise.
-Nowadays various companies form a joint venture to complete a precise goal and once the goal completed the joint venture between them also comes to an end.
-In partnership firms partners comes together with an objective to earn the profit and shares the profit and loss jointly, so due to this partnership firms has longer life terms as compared to Joint venture.
-One important thing to understand here that liability in Joint venture is limited whereas, in the partnership, liability is unlimited because in partnership the entire firm is there-there is no other business and all.
+Joint Venture vs Partnership are forms of business.
+Still, they are two different entities, which differ from each other, as mentioned above, and these two terms come into the picture when an individual or business needs additional funds or technical expertise.
+Nowadays, various companies form a joint venture to complete a precise goal, and after completing the goal, the joint venture between them also ends.

 This has been a guide to the top difference between Joint Venture vs Partnership.
-Here we also discuss the Joint Venture vs Partnership key differences with infographics and comparison table.
+Here, we also discuss the Joint Venture vs Partnership key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more-